joshbrew/webgpu_fractals/README.md

 - Edit in real time with instantaneous updates to fine tune your favorite images.
 - Click on the canvas to get camera control with WASD support.
 Press esc to quit.
 - Download the image at full resolution (use reset camera if you moved so you can get the full image!).
 8K images can be up to 50MB raw
+- Play music (requires isolated context to use the audio worklet system correctly, see tinybuild.config.js for headers used)
+- Animate the fractals to the music

 Some limits:
 - No deep zoom as we rely on base 32 bit float precision.
 We make up for it with the modifiers.
 It bottoms out around 7 decimals of precision.